defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ### Organisation details

-Users need to be able to differentiate between Registered (Companies House) address, Business/head office address (if different to Registered) and site address(es) - Changed to Registered office address
+Users needed to be able to differentiate between Registered (Companies House) address, Business/Head Office address (if different to Registered) and Site address(es) - Changed ‘Company address’ to ‘Registered office address’

-Users would like a contact for the registered address, but we need to investigate how to get this on the registration journey when that is designed.
+Users also specified that they would like a contact for the registered address, but before adding this, we need to investigate how to get this from the registration journey when that is designed.

 ![organisation details](/org-details.png)

 ### User details

-Users were confused by some new terminology around user types and roles that don't align to NPWD terminology Changed to Authorised.
+Users were confused by some new terminology around user types and roles that don't align to NPWD terminology, so we changed to ‘Authorised’.

-Regulators would expect to see role / job description/ relationship between delegated users and the organisation (particularly applied to consultants) - we don’t collect this, needs changes to enrolment
+Regulators would expect to see the role, job description or relationship between delegated users and the organisation (this particularly applied to consultant users) - we don’t currently collect this, needs changes to EPR enrolment.

-Job titles and phone numbers would be useful for all users

-we don’t collect this, needs changes to enrolment
+Job titles and phone numbers would be useful for all users.
+Again, we don’t currently collect this, needs changes to EPR enrolment.

-Users had an expectation of being able to add / remove / amend users and user details - need to see what we want to do here - is it possible
+Users had an expectation of being able to add, remove or amend users and user details.
+We need further investigation to see what is appropriate and possible.

 ![user details](/user-details.png)